johnpuddephatt/lemonbalm/_products/garden_voucher.markdown

 All of this information will then be typed up into a report which you can refer to in future.
 Each report will be tailored to you, but typically it might include basic sketches or details which you can use yourself for guidance, or show to tradespeople to make small changes.
 It could also include lists of plants or materials which could work well.

 - **Refunds:** if, after receiving your report, you are not 100% happy with the service we will give you a full refund.
-- **Garden design service:** we can also offer a full garden design service.
-Please email [hello@lemonbalm.org.uk](mailto:hello@lemonbalm.org.uk) or call 07595471597 for more info.